elaforge/karya/doc/INSTALL.md

 need to update Local/ShakeConfig.hs update the `libsamplerate` field with the link and compile flags.

-- libsndfile, liblo - Standard installs, use your package manager.
+- libsndfile - Use your package manager.

 Turn on `enableIm` in `Local.ShakeConfig`, and add a bunch more haskell deps: